 Shortly after arriving at camp, I was relishing a moment of pure bliss, washing off the heat and the dust under the best outdoor shower ever.
-I was reminiscing about the short flight from cold and foggy Cape Town to the hot, sunny land of beautiful Botswana.
+From cold, foggy Cape Town to sunny Botswana.
 Filled with a sense of freedom and oneness with nature, I thought, “Can life get any better than this?”
 I think …

 Safari report back: My epic mobile tented adventure through the wildlife paradise of Botswana – Okavango, Khwai and Savute.
 By Ruzdi Ekenheim

 Botswana’s researchers contribute to the debate surrounding large elephant populations and their impact on the environment in southern Africa.